University of Wisconsin–Madison

 Already enrolled in future courses?

 Your withdrawal only affects your classes for one term.
-For example, if you withdraw from the Fall term in November after you already enrolled in some Spring classes, you are still considered enrolled in those Spring courses and you are eligible to return to class in January.
+For example, if you withdraw from the fall term in November after you already enrolled in some spring classes, you are still considered enrolled in those spring courses and you are eligible to return to class in January.

 Gone for more than one term?